-- (a) A master sign plan may be requested to define consistent standards pertaining to the size, location, height, color, and design of signs for a multi-tenant building or multi-building development. - (b) An application form for master sign plans shall be made available by the City.
-The application shall include details on application requirements and procedural timelines. - (c) The Planning Commission shall hold a public hearing where it shall accept public comment on a master sign plan application and shall approve or disapprove a master sign plan. - (d) Before granting a master sign plan approval, the Planning Commission shall find that: - (1) The proposed signs meet the applicable development standards of this Zoning Ordinance, unless variances are being requested.
-Any variance request is subject to Chapter 1117.02; - (2) The proposed signs are sited and scaled appropriately to create a cohesive character for the multi-tenant building or multi-building development; - (3) The proposed signs are not in conflict with public streets, open spaces, public or private utilities, or rights-of-way; - The proposed signs would not have undesirable effects on the surrounding area. - (e) The Planning Commission may, during the approval of a master sign plan, impose reasonable conditions as deemed necessary to accomplish the purposes of this Zoning Ordinance.
+- (a) The intent of a master sign plan is to establish uniform sign character and quality that enhances the development.
+A master sign plan may be requested to define consistent standards pertaining to the size, location, height, color, and design of signs for a multi-tenant building or multi-building development. - (b) An application form for master sign plans shall be made available by the City.
+The application shall include details on application requirements and procedural timelines.

+- (c) The Planning Commission shall hold a public hearing where it shall accept public comment on a master sign plan application and shall approve or disapprove a master sign plan. - (d) Before granting a master sign plan approval, the Planning Commission shall find that: - (1) The proposed signs meet the applicable development standards of this Zoning Ordinance, unless variances are being requested.
+Any variance request is subject to Chapter 1117.02; - (2) The proposed signs are sited and scaled appropriately to create a cohesive character for the multi-tenant building or multi-building development; - (3) The proposed signs are not in conflict with public streets, open spaces, public or private utilities, or rights-of-way; - (4) The proposed signs would not have undesirable effects on the surrounding area. - (e) The Planning Commission may, during the approval of a master sign plan, impose reasonable conditions as deemed necessary to accomplish the purposes of this Zoning Ordinance.